Dear SaaStr: Will a VC Invest in a Venture That Is Or Can Be a Competitor To An Existing Investment?

-If you are 500 Startups or Ycombinator, you kind of can’t help it.
+If you are Ycombinator or another top accelerator, you kind of can’t help it.
 You invest so early, sometimes it’s not totally even clear what the company will really do.

 By contrast, if you do Series D investing with $50m+-$100m+ checks, and put the whole fund at risk on that deal … it’s very rare you’d do a competitive investment.